The short answer is yes, you can get a divorce with just mediation in Pennsylvania.

 - Agree with your spouse that you intend to engage in divorce mediation.

-- Find a divorce mediation lawyer who practices whom you feel comfortable and confident working with.
+- Find a divorce mediation lawyer who practices and with whom you feel comfortable and confident working.

-- Gather information and documents regarding your incomes, expenses, assets, and debts.
+- Gather information and documents regarding your income, expenses, assets, and debts.

-- Think about what custody, support, and property distribution arrangements work for you.
+- Think about what custody, support, and property distribution arrangements work for you and your child.

 - Meet with the divorce mediation lawyer and make a good faith effort to negotiate, consider your spouse’s views, and consider the input of the mediator.

-- Attend divorce mediation as many sessions as is necessary. .
+- Attend divorce mediation for as many sessions as are necessary.

 Find the Right Divorce Mediator for You